jared-leddy/wordpress-plugin-starter-react/README.md

 WordPress plugin development is a cumbersome endeavor.
 This is much harder to manage when your background is Node.js and JavaScript, instead of Laravel and PHP.
 This boilerplate project will rapidly get you up and running with developing a new plugin.

-In the spirit of a modern upgrade, we have converted this into a TypeScript Vue plugin template.
+In the spirit of a modern upgrade, we have built this into a TypeScript React plugin template.

 <p align="right">(<a href="#top">back to top</a>)</p>